 If you have acres of land at your disposal or just a few square metres to work with, it can be a daunting prospect largely due to the commitment and time you have to invest.

-But by following these ten golden rules, Brits have a greater chance of ensuring that their gardening efforts are rewarded with a tribe of happy, healthy plants throughout the warmer months.
+But by following these 10 golden rules, you have a greater chance of ensuring that your gardening efforts are rewarded with a thriving crop of happy, healthy plants throughout the warmer months.

-Here are the ten tips to follow for gardening success in 2018
+Here are the 10 tips to follow for gardening success in 2023

 Before you even consider heading out to buy new plants and equipment, first have a think about the bigger picture and how you’d eventually like your garden to look.
 There are some great gardening apps available that will help you plan your dream garden with ease.